Structure in the speed of sound: from neutron stars to heavy-ion collisions: Introduction

 The energy per baryon for ANM can be written as~\cite{Bombaci:1991zz}

 where $E$ is the energy, $N_B$ is the baryon number, $E_{\txt{\txt{sym}}}$ is known as the symmetry energy, and

-is known as the asymmetry parameter such that for SNM $\delta=0$ and for pure nucleon matter $\delta=1$.
-Note that the second equality in Eq.~(\ref{eqn:delta}) only holds for non-strange, e.g., \textit{npe} matter (see Appendix~\ref{app:delta_definition}).
-It is common to use a Taylor expansion of the symmetry energy around SNM, characteried by $\delta = 0$ or equivalently $Y_{Q,\rm{QCD}}^{\txt{const}}=0.5$, to obtain a description of the ANM present in neutron stars, characterized by $Y_{Q,\rm{QCD}}^{\txt{NS}}\approx 0.1$.
+is known as the asymmetry parameter such that for SNM $\delta=0$ and for pure neutron matter $\delta=1$.
+Note that the second equality in Eq.~(\ref{eqn:delta}) only holds for nonstrange, e.g., \textit{npe} matter (see Appendix~\ref{app:delta_definition}).
+It is common to use a Taylor expansion of the symmetry energy around SNM, characterized by $\delta = 0$ or equivalently $Y_{Q,\rm{QCD}}^{\txt{const}}=0.5$, to obtain a description of the ANM present in neutron stars, characterized by $Y_{Q,\rm{QCD}}^{\txt{NS}}\approx 0.1$.
+Moreover, nuclear experiments only provide information about the symmetry energy around $n_{\rm{sat}}$~\cite{Sorensen:2023zkk,MUSES:2023hyz}.
+Thus, the symmetry energy $E_{\rm{sym}}$ at a given baryon number density $n_B \neq n_{\rm{sat}}$ is obtained based on another expansion around its value at $n_{\rm{sat}}$~\cite{Baldo:2016jhp} using its first few derivatives with respect to $n_B$.
 Many of such approaches have studied EOSs that do not include exotic degrees of freedom such as hyperons and quarks (although there are exceptions~\cite{Lee:2014nya,Bedaque:2014ada}) nor do they describe phase transitions.
 Consequently, these studies deal with rather smooth EOSs that are likely to be easily expanded using a Taylor series.
-In the case of an EOS including a large peak in $c_s^2$ or other sharp features, it is not clear whether such an expansion is still applicable.
-At the same time, one can certainly wonder whether a peak in $c_s^2$ occurring, e.g., for $Y_{Q,\rm{QCD}} \approx 0.1$ may disappear entirely for $Y_{Q,\rm{QCD}} \approx 0.5$ (see, for instance, Fig.~3 of~\cite{Zhang:2022sep}).
+In the case of an EOS including a large peak in $c_s^2$ or other sharp features, we want to test both the applicability of the symmetry energy expansion as well as its influence on the magnitude and location of a peak in $c_s^2$.
+For instance, one can certainly wonder whether a peak in $c_s^2$ occurring, e.g., for $Y_{Q,\rm{QCD}} \approx 0.1$ may disappear entirely for $Y_{Q,\rm{QCD}} \approx 0.5$ (see, for instance, Fig.~3 of~\cite{Zhang:2022sep}).

 We can also reconsider Eq.~(\ref{eqn:symExpan}) in the limit where ANM becomes pure neutron matter (PNM).
 In this limit, $\delta=1$ and the equation simplifies to